Sustainable Tourism Bogotá

 Lodging

-This tour includes one night accommodation in or around the National Park reserve.
-We offer small private rooms with private bathrooms fitted with warm electric showers.
+This tour includes one night accommodation inside the National Park.
+We offer a small private room with shared bathrooms fitted with warm electric showers.
 The mountain lodge is simple yet clean, without heating and fitted with the basics to spend the night.
-Upon request, we could find a standard glamping option bordering the forest.
-There are no luxury accommodation near Chingaza but there is a upscale hotel in Guasca 1 hour away from the Park.
+Pending availability, there is an upscale wood cabin option with a private bathroom for an extra charge.

-Last minute tour requests are not always possible to fulfill in Chingaza.
-We recommend making your reservation several weeks ahead of time given the few rooms available and the high demand for them.
+Last minute tour requests are not always possible to fulfill.
+We recommend making your reservation several weeks ahead of time given the few rooms available and high demand for them.

-Note: There are nice hotels in towns about 2 hours from the Park but it is a trade-off with the natural wilderness of Chingaza.
-If your preference is for luxury lodging, we recommend booking a day trip instead.
+Note: There is luxury accommodation about 2 hours from the Park but it is a trade-off with the natural wilderness of Chingaza.
+Ask us for details!

 Weather